-Near the Hastings River town of Wauchope, a five-minute drive along a winding dirt road among the eucalypts in forested Bago, is a virtual oasis, where guests – young and young-at-heart – literally get lost, only to be rewarded afterward.
+Near the Hastings River town of Wauchope, a five-minute drive along a winding dirt road among the eucalypts in forested Bago, is a virtual oasis, where guests – young and young-at-heart – literally get lost, only to be rewarded afterwards.

 It’s here at Bago Wines that visitors test their skills within the largest hedge maze in NSW – 200 metres of paths that twist and turn in an area spanning 10,000 square metres.

-The hedge of lili pili trees – planted 14 years ago – are shaved at 2.3 metres high, so unless you are a towering basketball player, you’d have little chance of seeing over the top.
+The hedge of Lili pili trees – planted 14 years ago – are shaved at 2.3 metres high, so unless you are a towering basketball player, you’d have little chance of seeing over the top.

-For many it takes around 20 minutes to complete.
+For many, it takes around 20 minutes to complete.
 For others, the emergency exits are a handy option, providing you can find them.